Vincenzo1301/password-generator/README.md

 # Password generator

 ## Purpose of the software
-The Password Generator is a simple Java application that generates secure random passwords with the specified length and inclusion of special characters.
+The Password Generator is a simple Java application that generates random passwords with the specified length and inclusion of special characters.
 The purpose of this software is to provide an easy-to-use tool for generating strong passwords that can be used to protect sensitive data and online accounts.

 ## Requirements
 For building and running the application you need: